Dental Sleep Apnea Treatment

-According to the National Sleep Foundation, some form of snoring or Obstructive Sleep Apnea (OSA) affects 90 million Americans.
+According to the National Sleep Foundation, some form of snoring or Obstructive Sleep Apnea ( OSA ) affects 90 million Americans.
 About 40% of patients over the age of 40 snore and half of them snore every night.
 Among habitually loud snorers, the incidence of OSA is 17% in men and 15% in women.
 An estimated 18 million Americans have OSA and 16 million remain undiagnosed.
-This is a very important cause for Dr. Sahota so she screens every patient, including children, are screened for this grave epidemic.
+Sleep Disordered Breathing ( SDB ), Snoring, Upper Airway Restriction Syndrome ( UARS ) are only few of many Sleep disorders humans can suffer from.
+Every patient, including children, are screened and referred to a Sleep Specialist, who then helps us with the diagnosis.

 Obstructive Sleep Apnea is associated with high risks for: